hultqvist/HitProxy/README.markdown

 Available filters:

   * WebUI - Yes all runtime configuration of filters is done via this filter.
+Change style by copying style.css to $HOME/.config/HitProxy/style.css
   * AdBlock - implementation of the popular filtering plugin for Firefox but here usable on all browsers such as Chrome
   * Custom 404 messages for all sites
   * Pass to another proxy: Now implemented to I2P proxy